The impact of YouTube on society is undeniable, but is it actually good for society?

-Availability of content aside, there are many great things about YouTube.
+Availability and popularity of content aside, there are many great things about YouTube.
 But like all that’s good and great, there are some aspects - in a perfect world - you’d wish were tightened up a bit.

 Positive and negative effects of YouTube

 I should be more clear.
 This isn’t a blog about the pros and cons of YouTube, or which of its features are good and which are bad, or even the best educational YouTube channels for kids.
 This is more about the effects, or outcomes of the video sharing behemoth.

 And, while I was going to simply lay out all of the positive effects and then follow with a list of the negative, I found you can take every positive effect and counter it with a negative.